imballinst/imballinst.dev/src/pages/blog/my-thoughts-pursuing-higher-study.md

 | Sat  | Cereal    | Salmon sushi (or rice+salmon when lazy) | Bread variations                        |

 That was really boring, wasn't it?
 I don't know, I have a very low standard of taste, so I prepared foods that were easy to make, easy to clean, and acceptable to eat.
 Less time cooking, more time doing other things!

+### Networking

+I tasted the first university life during the so-called "orientation" for Masters student.
+At that time, I still had this "motivation" to network to as many other students as I could.
+Guess what?
+I met a person, we exchanged numbers, but after that day we never talked anymore.

+It was nearly the same when I was doing my undergraduate.
+People were encouraging to network, but it just won't happen with people who don't share a common interest with us.
+It's not their mistake, it's not our mistake.
+It's just not meant to happen.

+During my undergraduate study, there was a tie that bound most, if not all students in a group together (a group can be school, faculty, course, or organization).
+Enrollment year was the top-level tie, followed by the group name.
+I think these commonalities helped us (or at least, me) to relate with each other.

+This was not the case during my graduate study.
+People were not only coming from different countries, but they also had varying backgrounds.
+They had their own stuffs -- some had married, some were busy working part-time, and so on, and so forth.
+It was a completely different world.
+On top of that, the meeting time was very limited.
+If we meet a certain person in a certain class, although they were in the same stream as us, there might be a chance that we don't meet them in other classes in that semester, because they might be taking other subjects.

+### Quality of Content

+I can only speak for Information Technology course, Human-Computer Interaction stream, along with some other elective subjects.
+Generally speaking, I learned some new things in the classes.
+However, I don't think they were worth the money I had spent, as there were a lot more of things that I could have learned by myself.

+Most of the subject coordinators were amazing.
+They did tremendous amount of preparation before a class so they could deliver their teaching material in the best way possible.

+### Group Projects

+I feel like I really need to share this.